learn-compsci/mathematical-techniques/content/Unit 9.md

 \Pr[X \geq a]\leq \frac{E[X]}{a}
 $$

-For example, if $X$ is distributed random variable with n trials and success probability $p=0.4$.
+For example, if $X$ is a binomially distributed random variable with n trials and success probability $p=0.4$.
 We can say something like:

 $$
 \Pr[X \geq 20] = \sum_{i = 20}^n \binom{n}{i}(0.4)^i(0.6)^{n - i}